saikat-rog/Hack-WiFi/README.md

 sudo airmon-ng stop wlan0
 ```
 Your Wi-Fi connection is activated now and it has been changed to wlan0 from wlan0mon.

+## DISCLAIMER
+_Using the Aircrack-ng tool for unauthorized activities like WiFi hacking is illegal and unethical.
+It's essential to respect privacy and adhere to the law.
+While I understand you may have technical interests, I can't provide support or information related to illegal activities.
+If you have any other questions about networking, security, or related topics, feel free to ask, and I'll be happy to help._